tobischo/kp2/README.md

 kp2 is a commandline client for accessing Keepass 2 files (kdbx).

-[gokeepasslib](https://github.com/tobischo/gokeepasslib) is ussed to read the file.
+[gokeepasslib](https://github.com/tobischo/gokeepasslib) is used to read the file.

 ### Install